 Once your parent has been diagnosed, get a second opinion as soon as possible.
-Use the Internet to research their malady and find out everything you can about it.
-If there is a specialist in dementia, reach out to them and ask to learn more about their studies.
-Go to the library and check out books on the subject.
-Read these books.
-Although it might be hard to hear, get as much information on the illness as you can bear.
+Research their malady and find out everything you can about it; search out specialists and ask to learn more about their studies.
+Although it might be hard to handle, get as much information on the illness as you can bear.

-When my dad was diagnosed with a rare incurable skin disease that no doctor seemed to know anything about, my sister lived abroad and my brother was dating a girl who nobody liked.
+When my dad was diagnosed with a rare incurable skin disease that no doctor seemed to know anything about, my sister lived abroad and my brother was dating a girl nobody liked.
 For several months, I thought I was okay handling the situation alone.
-However, when the caterers at a family wedding asked my dad to leave because his skin condition made him look like a homeless person, my mom came to me crying hysterically.
+However, when the caterers at a family wedding asked my dad to leave because his skin condition made them uncomfortable, my mom came to me crying hysterically.
 I burst into tears, too, and at that moment, I realized I needed the support of my siblings.

 If you normally clean your apartment every Tuesday but for the past three Tuesdays you’ve been at the hospital for your mom’s chemotherapy sessions, cut yourself some slack.
-It’s okay to let things—like laundry, groceries, your workout routine, etc.—go for the time being.
+It’s okay to let things go—like laundry, groceries, your workout routine—for the time being.
 If your job allows it, cut back on your normal workload so you have time to process the situation and help your parent to the best of your ability.
 When people ask you if you need help, be honest and say that you’re having trouble keeping up with the day-to-day tasks.
-A good friend will offer to bring your dirty clothes to wash and fold or will stock your kitchen with nutritious ingredients from Whole Foods.
+A good friend will offer to bring your dirty clothes to wash and fold or will stock your kitchen with nutritious ingredients from the supermarket.

-What you don’t want to do is fall into a state of despair where you let everything go.
+However, don’t fall into a state of despair where you let everything go.
 If you can’t get out of bed every morning to be there for your family when they need you most, make an appointment with a therapist.
-Depression is immobilizing, and if you think your mom’s battle with ALS has pushed you over the edge, get a professional’s help.
+Depression is immobilizing, and if you think your mom’s battle with illness has pushed you over the edge, get a professional’s help.